Our Team

 Faisal Imtiaz Sheikh

-Senior Program Field Officer, South Asia (Pakistan)
+Program Manager, South Asia

-Faisal is a public health professional with more than 7 years of experience in disease prevention, health promotion, and management of public health programs.
+Faisal is a public health professional with more than seven years of experience in disease prevention, health promotion, and management of public health programs.
 Before joining Miraclefeet, he was a consultant with National Emergency Operations Centre for polio eradication in Pakistan and he also served as a training consultant with the Government of Punjab, training district health managers of 36 districts on intervention packages related to the prevention and control of non-communicable diseases.
 In recognition of Faisal’s advocacy efforts, he was honored by Punjab’s Provincial Government and nominated twice to represent his country in Challenge: Future Summits in Slovenia in 2012 & 2013.
 Faisal is a pharmacist by training and completed his MS in Public Health from Health Services Academy, Quaid-i-Azam University Islamabad.
 He is based in Islamabad, Pakistan.

 Geoffrey Bisanda

-Senior Program Field Officer, East Africa (Uganda)
+Senior Program Field Officer, East Africa

 Geoffrey is based in Uganda and supports MiracleFeet’s East Africa portfolio including leading the strategic facilitation, development, and implementation of locally-driven initiatives aimed at early detections and referrals, supporting the integration of clubfoot into national health systems, and supporting timely and quality treatment of clubfoot in the region.
 Geoffrey brings 12+ years of multi-cultural and international experience in program design and management to this role.
 His passion for advancing child-oriented initiatives motivated him to contribute to the efforts of international organizations such as the Light for the World International and Mott Macdonald Ltd. Geoffrey holds a bachelor’s degree in Business Administration and a postgraduate diploma in project management.